vvangfaye/HoliTracer/tools/README.md

 - **Best Model**: The best-performing model is saved as `./vector_run/.../model_best.pth`.

 ## 4. Inference
-Once you have the `model_best.pth` files for both the segmentation and vectorization models, use the [demo.ipynb](../demo.ipynb) notebook to perform inference on the test set or other images.
+Once you have the `model_best.pth` files for both the segmentation and vectorization models, use the [demo.ipynb](../demo.ipynb) notebook to perform inference on images.

-You can also use the `./seg_infer.py` and `./vector_infer.py` scripts to perform inference on the test set.
+You can also use the `./seg_infer.py` and `./vector_infer.py` scripts to perform inference on the test set to get the metrics.

 ## Notes
 - Ensure all file paths in the commands and config files match your local setup.